11333 N Scottsdale Rd #200

 Monday – Thursday: 8:30 am – 5:00 pm

 Friday: 8:30 am – 1:00 pm

 Dr. Thea Wickey, Au.D.

-Thea is very passionate about audiology and helping patients achieve a better quality of life.
+Thea is very passionate about audiology and using it to help patients achieve a better quality of life.
 Experiencing the challenges of severe hearing loss firsthand alongside her beloved grandfather, Dr. Thea was drawn to this field at a very young age.
 Dr. Thea received her bachelor’s degree in audiology and speech-language sciences from the University of Northern Colorado in 2007 and her doctoral degree in audiology from the University of Northern Colorado in 2011.

-Outside of audiology, Dr. Thea enjoys spending time with her husband (Kyle), their two young children (Haakon and Annika), and their golden retriever (Rio).
+Outside of audiology, Dr. Thea enjoys spending time with her husband (Kyle), their three young children (Haakon, Annika, and Kjerstin), and their golden retriever (Rio).
 She also enjoys exercise, traveling, and cooking.

 Do you live with ringing, rushing, or buzzing in your ears?
 You are experiencing tinnitus, a condition characterized by an awareness of a sound not caused by an external noise.
 Although tinnitus will not trigger hearing loss, its presence may negatively affect your daily routine, your relationships, your career, and your ability to relax and enjoy life.
 Whether it lingers in the background or dominates your sense of hearing, tinnitus can disrupt your day and leave you feeling frustrated and exhausted.
-For help, contact the doctors of audiology at our Highlands Ranch location.
-We can evaluate the severity of your tinnitus, search for the cause, and recommend a personalized solution to treat your unique symptoms.
+For help, contact the doctors of audiology at our Scottsdale location.
+We can evaluate the severity of your tinnitus and recommend a personalized solution to treat your unique symptoms.